wsulliv8/git-odyssey/README.md

+> Note: This repository is forked from the original in order to clearly exhibit my past work.
+The original repo can be found [here](https://github.com/DylanPina/git-odyssey)

 # GitOdyssey: AI-Powered Codebase Knowledge Graph

 GitOdyssey transforms Git repositories into interactive, AI-powered knowledge graphs, enabling developers to understand codebase evolution through natural language queries and visual commit exploration.